Mathewvanh/QKAN_Implementation/CP-KAN_reproducibility/README.md

 # CP-KAN / MLP Comparison & Degradation Study - Reproducibility Package

-This directory contains the code to run experiments comparing Fixed KAN models (with potential structure optimization like Greedy Heuristic) against standard MLPs.
+This directory contains the code to run experiments comparing Fixed KAN models (with potential structure optimization like Greedy Heuristic) against standard MLPs and other KAN models.
 It also includes functionality to perform a follow-up degradation study on the best-performing models identified during a grid search.

 ## Files